unixunion/webspider/README.md

 ## building fatJar

-The gradle task *shadowJar* will build a executable jar
+the gradle task *shadowJar* will build a executable jar.

 ```
 ./gradlew shadowJar